malvikasharan/EMBL-Teen-2019/posts/2019-08-02-open_science.md

-# Open Access, Reproducibility & Unix
+# Open Science & Unix

-Post by Malvika Sharan, 2019-07-31
+Post by Malvika Sharan, 2019-08-02

 | [PREVIOUS POST](./2019-07-31-matheli-interview.md) | [RETURN HOME](https://malvikasharan.github.io/EMBL-Women-2019/)| [NEXT POST](./2019-08-13-research_archive.md) |

-Maria-Theresa arrived at my office this morning and hesitantly asked if we could do some coding today.
+Maria-Theresa arrived at my office this morning (on 30 July 2019) and hesitantly asked if we could do some coding today.
 I was indecisively planning to show her how to use [`Git`](https://en.wikipedia.org/wiki/Git) from the command-line, but her request was a good opportunity for me to first introduce her to the command-line computing, which will also form a basis for her to learn `Git` in coming days.

 We started by downloading [Git bash](https://gitforwindows.org/) (Git for Windows) on her computer.
 I couldn't resist talking about [Open Science](https://en.wikipedia.org/wiki/Open_science) while we were going to use *Open Source* products such as `Git` and `Git bash` for the rest of the day.